timzifer/quarc/README.md

 * `modules` – Optional list of additional YAML snippets to load (relative to the parent file).
 The loader also accepts directories, processing all `*.yaml`/`*.yml` files in lexical order, which makes `config.d`-style setups trivial.
 Files ending in `.values.yaml`/`.values.yml` are treated as value bundles and skipped automatically when a whole directory is imported.
 * `programs` – Reusable control modules with typed input/output bindings that execute between the read and logic phases.
 * `cells` – Definitions of all local memory cells.
-* `reads` – Modbus block reads (slave endpoint, function, address range, TTL and signal mapping into cells).
-A dedicated `can` driver ingests UDP/TCP byte streams from CAN↔Ethernet controllers and decodes frames according to an external DBC file.
+* `reads` – Block reads referencing a `driver` via the endpoint.
+Modbus readers still support the legacy top-level fields, while additional driver-specific options can be supplied via `driver_settings`.
+The bundled `can` driver ingests UDP/TCP byte streams from CAN↔Ethernet controllers and decodes frames according to an external DBC file.
 * `logic` – Logic blocks with an expression AST, optional `valid`/`quality` expressions and a target cell.
 Dependencies are automatically discovered from all expressions.
-* `writes` – Modbus write targets with deadband, rate limit and priority options.
+* `writes` – Write targets referencing a driver identifier.
+Modbus targets support the existing fields and optional overrides inside `driver_settings`.
 * `logging` / `policies` – Runtime logging setup and optional global policies (retry behaviour, watchdog, readback, etc.). `logging.format` controls the stdout renderer (`json` by default, `text` for human friendly console output).
 * `server` – Configuration for the embedded Modbus/TCP server that exposes cells as input registers.